camel-tooling/vscode-camelk/README.md

     Specify dependency details either by their camel-component artifact Id or by their Maven coordinates (group:artifact:version), with the option to specify more than one.
 For more information about configuration with Dependencies, see [Dependencies and Component Resolution](https://camel.apache.org/camel-k/latest/configuration/dependencies.html) in the Apache Camel K documentation.

-* **Use a predefined Task - useful for multi-attributes deployment**
+* **Define a Task for Easily Reproducible Multi-attribute Deployment**

-    Allow to use a predefined Task of type "camel-k".
-It is useful when deploying an Apache Camel K integration which requires several parameters.
-To provide a task, see section [Creating a new Camel K Integration with multiple parameters](#Creating-a-new-Camel-K-Integration-with-multiple-parameters)
+    Some types of deployments require more complex combinations of attributes.
+In these cases, defining a custom Task of type "camel-k" is useful.
+To create a task, see section[Creating a new Camel K Integration with multiple parameters](#Creating-a-new-Camel-K-Integration-with-multiple-parameters)

 When you start a new integration, the extension starts the deployment process with the *kamel run [filename]* command and any options after that.